googleapis/google-cloud-datastore/java/RELEASING.md

 1. Log into the Sonatype dashboard at https://oss.sonatype.org
 2. Find and select the staged repository that was just created.
-It should be marked as "Open"
+It should be marked with status "open"
-3. Click the "Close" button
+3. Click the "Close" button and confirm closing the repository
-4. Wait until the repository is in the "Closed" state
+4. Wait until the repository is in the "closed" state
-5. Select the repository again and click "Release"
+5. Select the repository again, click "Release", and confirm releasing the repository

 It may take some time for the artifacts to be published and be discoverable.